Psykopear/synthesizer-io/Architecture.md

 - Update engine's tempo structure with the last timestamp received from the audio thread

 # UI
-The ui updates periodically, something like 60fps should be enough.
+The ui should update periodically (aim to monitor refresh rate, but even a fixed 60fps should do) if the engine is playing, otherwise it should only update on events.
 At each update, it reads messages coming from the engine, and